-- 183 Ultimately, our investigation revealed conflicting views amongst enforcement staff as to what circumstances trigger the right to inspect a potentially illegal child care operation, with many staff adopting an overly restrictive interpretation requiring a complaint.
-The Ministry should not rely solely on external sources to identify potentially illegal child care operations.
-The proposition that a complaint is a prerequisite to launching an investigation is ridiculous.
-It is not supported by the wording of the Act, and appears to have arisen simply to justify a meek enforcement style.
+- the wording of the Act, and appears to have arisen simply to justify a meek enforcement style.
 The Ministry must embrace a proactive approach to enforcement, with the primary goal of protecting the safety of children.
-It should ensure that enforcement staff are directed to act on their own observations and to conduct research on their own initiative using various news media, social media, and the Internet to identify potentially illegal child care arrangements.
-Many illegal operators blatantly advertise their services.
-The Ministry's practices allow them to do business and put children at risk without fear of consequences. - 184 The Ministry should also adopt and train staff on tactical investigative techniques that encourage pre-emptive enforcement, such as the "secret shopper" approach.
+It should ensure that enforcement staff are directed to act on their own observations and to conduct research on their own initiative using various news media, social media, and the Internet to identify potentially advertise their services.
+The Ministry's practices allow them to do business and put children at risk without fear of consequences. - The Ministry should also adopt and train staff on tactical investigative techniques that encourage pre-emptive enforcement, such as the "secret shopper" approach.
 Investigators, posing as potential consumers of child care services, may be able to identify illegal activity that would otherwise escape detection.
 Other regulatory bodies have employed such methods successfully to uncover unscrupulous activity.